How to Save Money with this Premium Budgeting App

 Annual~$9.08$109Best valueCommitted users34 days

-Student$0$0 (1 year)Eligibility requiredCollege studentsN/A
+Student$0$0 (1 year)Eligibility requiredEligible college studentsN/A

 Minimums & Requirements

-• Minimum to open: None (subscription signup)
+• Minimum to open: None beyond signup

-• Eligibility: Student offer requires proof of enrollment
+• Eligibility: Student offer requires proof of enrollment when available

-The “hidden” cost is your attention
+The hidden cost is your attention

-Bank import reliability varies
+Bank import reliability still matters

 Pros and Cons (Honest)